hjd1964/SmartWebServer/README.md

 https://onstep.groups.io/g/main/wiki/26762

 # Flashing The Smart Web Server
 The exact flashing procedure depends on which device you will be using.
-You can find instructions for setting up the SWS in the its Wiki here: https://onstep.groups.io/g/main/wiki/26881
+You can find instructions for setting up the SWS in its Wiki here: https://onstep.groups.io/g/main/wiki/26881